 No. 18 Gonzaga rolls to 7th straight over Washington 77-60

-SPOKANE, Wash.
-(AP) For the most part, Gonzaga has passed on a nonconference schedule that includes a significant number of its Pacific Northwest rivals with one exception.
+SPOKANE, Wash. — For the most part, Gonzaga has passed on a nonconference schedule that includes a significant number of its Pacific Northwest rivals with one exception.

 And in its recent history, the matchup with Washington has been completely one-sided toward the Bulldogs, including Friday night.